 Critical Behaviors 1 2 3

 Review Hospital Policy on visual inspecting

 endoscopes and the enhanced visual method of

 inspecting.

 Describes the purpose of visually inspecting

 endoscopes.

 Gather appropriate supplies and equipment to

 perform the task of visually inspecting endoscopes

-(flexible inspection scope, magnifying glass with
+(i.e., FIS, magnifying glass with illumination, etc.).

-illumination, etc.).
+Read the specific instructions for use on the

+endoscope you are going to inspect.

+First, visually inspect the endoscope with your

+natural eyesight and light.
+If the scope is visually

+dirty, reclean it according to its specific IFU.

+If the policy states to use enhanced inspection

+beyond the unaided eye (e.g., lighted magnified,

+etc.) use it to inspect the endoscope.
+If the device is

+found to be:

+• Clean- follow the IFU for the next step in

+the process.

-1 1 Read the specific instructions for use on the endoscope you are going to inspect.
-First, visually inspect the endoscope with your natural eyesight and light.
-If the scope is visually dirty, re-clean it according to its specific IFU.
-If the policy states to use enhanced inspection beyond the unaided eye, such as a lighted magnified, use it to inspect the endoscope.
-If the device is found to be clean, follow the IFU for the next step in the process; if found dirty send back to be re-cleaned according to the IFU.
-If the policy states to inspect with a borescope, use it to inspect the internal channel of the endoscope.
-If the device is found to be clean and in good condition, follow the IFU for the next step in the process; if found dirty send back to be re-cleaned according to the IFU.
-If the device is found in a state of disrepair, pull from service, and assess the condition further to determine if repair is needed.
-NOTE: Some facilities choose to inspect with a borescope after the reprocessing is complete as a quality monitoring tool.
-If this is the case, the endoscope must go back through the reprocessing cycle.
-Document all results of the inspection on a log sheet, record book or electronic system.
-Sometimes this documentation entails the serial and model number of the device checked with enhanced visual inspection is recorded.
+Dirty- send back to be recleaned according to the IFU.

+If the policy states to inspect with a borescope, use 1 1 it to inspect the internal channel of the endoscope.
+If the device is found to be: Clean/in good condition, follow the IFU for the next step in the process.
+Dirty, send back to be recleaned according to the IFU. • In a state of disrepair, pull from service and assess the condition further to determine if repair is needed.
+(Note: Some facilities aboase to inspect with a (Note: Some facilities choose to inspect with a borescope after the reprocessing is complete as a quality monitoring tool.
+If this is the case, the endoscope must go back through the reprocessing cycle.)
+Document all results of the inspection on a log sheet, record book, or electronic system.
+Documentation may entail recording the serial and model number of the device checked with enhanced visual inspection.